pagkly/Zed/Investopedia3/Nostro Account.md

 ## Example of a Payment Using a Nostro Account

 The following example illustrates the process of making a payment using a nostro account.
 Bank A in the United States enters into a spot foreign exchange contract to buy British pounds from Bank B, which is in Sweden.
-On the [settlement date](https://www.investopedia.com/terms/s/settlementdate.asp), Bank B must deliver pounds from its nostro account in the United Kingdom to the nostro account of Bank A, also in the United Kingdom.
+On the [[settlement date]](https://www.investopedia.com/terms/s/settlementdate.asp), Bank B must deliver pounds from its nostro account in the United Kingdom to the nostro account of Bank A, also in the United Kingdom.
 On the same day, Bank A must pay dollars in the United States to the nostro account of Bank B.

 ## Special Considerations

-The [central banks](https://www.investopedia.com/terms/c/centralbank.asp) of many developing countries limit the buying and selling of their currencies, which is usually to control imports and exports and to control the exchange rate.
+The [[central banks]](https://www.investopedia.com/terms/c/centralbank.asp) of many developing countries limit the buying and selling of their currencies, which is usually to control imports and exports and to control the exchange rate.
 Banks generally do not hold nostro accounts in those countries, as there is little or no foreign exchange business.
 When a bank needs to make a payment in a country where it does not hold a nostro account, it can use a bank with which it has a correspondent relationship to make the payment on its behalf.